tiprankstipranks

 Economy & Political Environment - Risk 2

-We have been, and may continue to be, adversely affected by inflationary or market fluctuations, including impact of tariffs, in the cost of products consumed in providing our services or our cost of labor.
-Additionally, we rely on certain vendors for a substantial portion of housekeeping, laundry and dietary supplies.
+We have been, and may continue to be, adversely affected by inflationary and market fluctuations, including the impact of potential future tariffs, impacting the cost of products consumed in providing our services and our cost of labor.
+Additionally, we rely on a certain limited number of vendors for a substantial portion of Housekeeping and Dietary supplies.

 Natural and Human Disruptions - Risk 1